 • The object moves along x, y and z in the direction of the path (e.g. an aircraft performing a loop).

-- The object moves along x, y and z in the direction of the path but always remains parallel to the ground level x and y. (e.g. like a Frisbee). - NB: Using the Timeline, in a single sequence, the object can change behavior several times.
+• The object moves along x, y and z in the direction of the path but always remains parallel to the ground level x and y. (e.g. like a Frisbee).